kubevault/prometheus-exporter/docs/guides/secret-engines/gcp/overview.md

   gcpaccesskeyrequest.engine.kubevault.com "gcp-credential" deleted
 ```

-If GCPAccessKeyRequest is `Denied`, then Vault operator will not issue any credential.
+If GCPAccessKeyRequest is `Denied`, then KubeVault operator will not issue any credential.

 ```console
 $ kubectl vault deny gcpaccesskeyrequest gcp-credential -n demo